Find Export Customers, Analyze Your Markets

 What Is Export?

-Export refers to the process of selling goods and services produced in a country to buyers abroad in accordance with local customs regulations.
-For businesses, exporting is not merely a means of increasing revenue; it is a strategic step toward risk diversification, enhancing brand value, and achieving sustainable growth.
+Export is the process of selling goods and services produced in one country to buyers abroad, in line with the relevant customs regulations.
+For a business, exporting is more than a way to grow revenue; it is a strategic move that diversifies risk, builds brand value, and supports sustainable growth.

 The Benefits of Exporting

-Expanding into new markets: The business expands its customer base and gains access to different markets.
-You can read the related article here.
+Expanding into new markets: the business broadens its customer base and opens access to demand it cannot reach domestically.
+The related article is here.

-Foreign exchange revenue and financial strengthening: Cash flow and capital structure are strengthened.
+Foreign exchange revenue and financial strengthening: cash flow and capital structure both improve.

-Brand awareness: Establishing a presence in international markets enhances product and brand value.
+Brand awareness: a presence in international markets lifts both product perception and brand value.

 Types of Exports

-Unrestricted Export: The export of products that do not require additional authorization.
+Unrestricted Export: products that do not require any additional authorization.

-Exports Subject to Prior Approval: Sectors requiring special permits, such as defense, chemicals, and strategic raw materials.
+Exports Subject to Prior Approval: sectors that require special permits, including defense, chemicals, and strategic raw materials.

-Credit Export: A model in which payment is collected on credit or in installments.
+Credit Export: a model where payment is collected on credit or in installments.

 1. Membership in the Exporters’ Association

 Membership in the relevant exporters’ association is mandatory based on the product category.
-Export operations officially begin once the admission fee has been paid.
+Once the admission fee is paid, your export operations are officially active.

 2. Working with a Customs Broker

-The Harmonized System (HS) code provides an international classification for products and helps ensure the correct tax rate is applied.
-Incorrect coding can lead to additional costs and delays.
-For more detailed information about the HS code, you can read this article.
+The Harmonized System (HS) code provides the international classification of a product and ensures the correct tax rate is applied.
+Bad coding leads to extra cost and delays.
+For more on the HS code, the full article is here.

 1. Market Research

-Demand, price ranges, distribution channels, and competitive conditions in target countries are analyzed.
-Trade offices, sector-specific reports, and digital databases serve as valuable resources in this regard.
+Demand, price ranges, distribution channels, and competitive dynamics in the target country are analyzed at this stage.
+Trade offices, sector reports, and digital trade databases are the most useful inputs.

 2. Customer Acquisition and Proforma Invoice

-We contact potential buyers and send them a pro forma invoice detailing the price, delivery terms, and payment method.
+Potential buyers are contacted and sent a pro forma invoice with price, delivery terms, and payment method laid out clearly.

 3. Contract and Production Plan

-The export contract to be signed between the parties will specify the product description, delivery times, Incoterms, and payment terms.
-A production and inventory plan will then be prepared.
+The export contract between the parties sets out product description, delivery dates, Incoterms, and payment terms.
+The production and inventory plan is built off that contract.

 4. Document Preparation